tandasat/RemoteWriteMonitor/README.md

 DebugView and are all saved under the C:\Windows\RemoteWriteMonitor\ directory.
 Written and mapped data is stored as \<SHA1\>.bin apart from a log file.

 'injector' could be used to test the driver's function.
-Injecting and executing code into notepad.exe could be done by the following commands:
+Injecting and executing code into notepad.exe can be done by the following commands:

     >notepad && tasklist | findstr notepad
     notepad.exe                   3368 Console                    1      4,564 K